moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/powerbi_service.md

 # Power BI Service Integration

-This document outlines the steps required to integrate Power BI with DataOS, ensuring a seamless connection to the Data Product Hub.
+In this guide, you will learn how to integrate Power BI Service with DataOS to publish reports, ensuring a smooth connection to the Data Product Hub for efficient data management.

 ## Prerequisites